HOME CONTACT US STAFF RESEARCH POSTGRADUATE STUDIES SunBio

 Financial support from the IWBT

-The IWBT may, at its discretion and subject to sufficient funding being available, award the following financial support to full-time registered students if they have not been awarded any other external bursaries:
+The IWBT may, at its discretion and subject to sufficient funding being available, award the following financial support to full-time registered students, if they have not been awarded any other external bursaries (The amounts indicated below were awarded in 2012 and should only be regarded as guidelines).

-Bursaries are awarded in terms of the regulations of Stellenbosch University and maximum amounts for bursaries are applied as determined by the postgraduate bursary office.
-However, in exceptional cases the IWBT retains the right to make adjustments to bursary supplementations depending on the total value of the bursaries awarded, as well as the performance of the student.
+Bursaries are awarded in terms of the regulations of Stellenbosch University.
+In exceptional cases the IWBT retains the right to make adjustments to bursary supplementations depending on the total value of the bursaries awarded, as well as the performance of the student.

 Other postgraduate bursaries (from Stellenbosch University)

-Students are strongly encouraged to apply for competative bursaries (e.g. NRF Free-standing Prestige Bursary; NRF Equity Bursary, US Postgraduate Merit Bursary, etc.) through the Office for Postgraduate Bursaries at:
+Students are strongly encouraged to apply for competitive bursaries (e.g. NRF Free-standing Innovation, scarce skills Bursary; NRF Equity Bursary, US Postgraduate Merit Bursary, etc.) through the Office for Postgraduate Bursaries at:

 Office for Postgraduate Studies